 The superiority of the Belgium style waffle iron is unquestionable.
-Really, if you are looking around for waffle irons, don’t get the regular one.
+Really, if you are looking around for waffle irons, go for Belgium!

 - Never use a non-stick spray on your waffle maker!
 The waffle irons are generally coated in a non-stick surface, and when you add the non-stick spray it will just make it sticky.
 I know it sounds weird, but to keep your non-stick surfaces not sticking (all your pans and grills and even the cake and muffin tins) just use regular fat, such as butter, ghee, lard or oil.

 - Use non-stick utensils, such as silicone or wooden.
 I know sometimes is tempting, you think you can use just the tip of a fork to fish the waffle up, but what if the waffle is a bit stuck?
 What if you need to jiggle it up?
 Silicone tongues are really the best option here, and for non-stick grill cooking as well.

 - Don’t peak!
 If the waffles aren’t set, opening the waffle machine might ruin their shape.
 Check if you waffle iron came with instructions for temperature and timing, or follow my suggestions, but avoid opening the machine until you are almost sure they are ready.